Creating Education, Training and Employment Opportunities

-The company that is now Eggleston was first conceived by a group of parents who wanted to find meaningful day time activities for their adult children with disabilities.
-Most were medically classified as suffering from intellectual disabilities or cerebral palsy.
-The early meetings took place in people’s homes and by August of 1955, a Board of Directors was chosen and the Center was incorporated as the Tidewater Vocational Center (TVC), a not for profit organization which would provide sub contract work for local industries.
-Operations began at 621 Botetourt Street, in Norfolk, Virginia with eight employees in attendance.
+Eggleston was first conceived by a group of parents who wanted to find meaningful daytime activities for their adult children with disabilities.
+Most of these adult children were medically classified as suffering from intellectual disabilities or cerebral palsy.
+The early meetings took place in people’s homes and by August of 1955, a Board of Directors was chosen and the organization was incorporated as the Tidewater Vocational Center (TVC), a not for profit organization which would provide sub contract work for local industries.
+Operations began at 621 Botetourt Street, in Norfolk, Virginia with eight employees.

 By 1965, as the center celebrated its 10th anniversary, many changes had taken place.
-The Center moved to a larger location, a parent’s auxiliary had been formed, and training activities for participants included gardening, printing and a foray into running a laundromat.
-There were 80 employees in attendance.
+The center moved to a larger location, a parent’s auxiliary board had been formed, and training activities for program participants included gardening, printing and a laundromat.
+By then there were 80 employees with disabilities.

-During the 1970’s, Tidewater Vocational Center began a food service and service station training program, and planted the first of the azaleas at the Norfolk Botanical Gardens.
-Also, training centers were started in Portsmouth and Chesapeake, and the Center celebrated its 20th anniversary.
+During the 1970’s, Tidewater Vocational Center began a food service training program, a service station training program, and planted the first of the azaleas at the Norfolk Botanical Gardens.
+Also, training centers were started in Portsmouth and Chesapeake, and the organization celebrated its 20th anniversary.

-A local philanthropist, Mrs. Louise W. Eggleston offered the use of a much larger building, with TVC only paying a small stipend for its use until she were to pass away at which time the building would be donated to Eggleston.
-Six months later, Mrs. Eggleston died and the building became the property of TVC.
+Tragically, six months later Mrs. Eggleston died, and the building became the property of TVC.
 To memorialize her gift, the board voted to change the name of the organization to the Louise W. Eggleston Center.

-By the early eighties, The Eggleston Center offered five program choices: Enclaves, Workshop, Life skills/Work Adjustment Training, Contract Procurement and Job Placement.
-These five programs combined serviced 156 persons with disabilities and were supported by 29 staff members.
-Individual Written Rehabilitation Plans (IWRP’s) were developed for all employees.
+By the early eighties, The Eggleston Center expanded to offer five program choices serving 156 persons with disabilities supported by 29 staff members.

-The 30th anniversary of The Eggleston Center was celebrated by the receipt of two awards; “The Most Valuable Facility to the Association” award and “The Small Vocational Facility of the Year” award both from the Virginia Association of Rehabilitation Facilities.
+The 30th anniversary of The Eggleston Center was celebrated by the receipt of two awards; “The Most Valuable Facility” award and “The Small Vocational Facility of the Year” award both from the Virginia Association of Rehabilitation Facilities.

-During the rest of the 80’s, The Louise W. Eggleston Center continued to expand.
-The Center was now operating a deli, providing food distribution to the area’s poor, providing custodial services to the Virginia Zoological Park, and packaging services to Wesley International and Procter and Gamble.
+During the remainder of the decade of the 1980’s, The Louise W. Eggleston Center continued to expand.
+The center was now operating a deli, providing food distribution to the area’s poor, providing custodial services to the Virginia Zoological Park, and providing packaging services to Wesley International and Procter and Gamble.

-In 1990, the Center was awarded two NISH (National Industries for the Severely Handicapped) federal contracts; the first at Langley Air Force Base providing commissary warehousing responsibilities and the second at Portsmouth Naval Hospital providing food service duties for patients and hospital personnel.
-The procurement of these two contracts was the beginning of a long and beneficial relationship with the Federal Government where persons with disabilities could provide needed services.
+In 1990, the center was awarded two NISH (National Industries for the Severely Handicapped) federal contracts; the first at Langley Air Force Base providing commissary warehousing and shelf stocking and the second at Portsmouth Naval Hospital providing food service.
+These two contracts were the beginning of a long and beneficial relationship with the federal government where persons with disabilities could provide needed services.

-In 1992, two additional NISH contracts were awarded to Eggleston, the first at Naval Station Galley providing food service responsibilities for the primary galley at the Naval Station, Norfolk Naval Base and the second, a laundry operation providing laundry service to Portsmouth Naval Hospital.
+In 1992, two additional NISH contracts were awarded to Eggleston, the first at the Norfolk Naval Station Galley providing food service.
+The second was a laundry operation providing laundry service to Portsmouth Naval Hospital.

-In August of 1993, the Center was approached by the Army Corps of Engineers to take over mail room operations at its Norfolk location.
+In August of 1993, Eggleston was approached by the Army Corps of Engineers to assume mail room operations at its Norfolk location.

-The expansion of services offered by The Louise W. Eggleston Center continued through the 1990’s and programs included three specialized services programs, a business services division and a community-based employment division, which sought to place workers into private companies in the region, and a government contracts division.
+The expansion of services offered by The Louise W. Eggleston Center continued through the 1990’s and included three specialized services programs: a business services division, a community-based employment division which sought to place workers into private companies in the region, and a government contracts division.

-In 1997, the company shortened its name to Eggleston Services as a result of continued expansion of all of our services, to both businesses and the rehabilitation community.
+In more recent years, the company shortened its name to Eggleston as a result of continued expansion of all of our services, to both businesses and the rehabilitation community.

 In January of 1998, Eggleston purchased and moved into a property on Tidewater Drive which for many years served as a business fulfillment center.
-The facility offered services such as packaging, mailing bulk assembly and clients included companies such as Cox Communication, Blackhawk publishing and the Norfolk Foundation.
+The facility offered services such as packaging, mailing bulk assembly and clients included companies such as Cox Communications, Blackhawk Industries and the Hampton Roads Community Foundation.

 That same year, Eggleston joined with the Civitan Club of Norfolk to enhance opportunities for citizens with disabilities by offering vacations and other specialty services at Civitan Acres, a 14-acre resort and wellness facility located on Cedar Road in Chesapeake, Virginia.